vrockai/pipeline-test/docs/content.md

 ## Immunomodulatory fecal metabolites are associated with mortality in COVID-19 patients with respiratory failure.
- 04.11.2022, _MR Stutz, NP Dylla, SD Pearson, P Lecompte-Osorio, R Nayak, M Khalid, E Adler, J Boissiere, H Lin, W Leiter, J Little, A Rose, D Moran, MW Mullowney, KS Wolfe, C Lehmann, M Odenwald, M De La Cruz, M Giurcanu, AS Pohlman, JB Hall, JL Chaubard, A Sundararajan, A Sidebottom, JP Kress, EG Pamer, BK Patel_
+ 07.11.2022, _MR Stutz, NP Dylla, SD Pearson, P Lecompte-Osorio, R Nayak, M Khalid, E Adler, J Boissiere, H Lin, W Leiter, J Little, A Rose, D Moran, MW Mullowney, KS Wolfe, C Lehmann, M Odenwald, M De La Cruz, M Giurcanu, AS Pohlman, JB Hall, JL Chaubard, A Sundararajan, A Sidebottom, JP Kress, EG Pamer, BK Patel_

+_Humans, COVID-19, SARS-CoV-2, Pneumonia, Bile Acids and Salts, Respiratory Insufficiency, Immunity_
 Respiratory failure and mortality from COVID-19 result from virus- and inflammation-induced lung tissue damage.
 The intestinal microbiome and associated metabolites are implicated in immune responses to respiratory viral infections, however their impact on progression of severe COVID-19 remains unclear.
 We prospectively enrolled 71 patients with COVID-19 associated critical illness, collected fecal specimens within 3 days of medical intensive care unit admission, defined microbiome compositions by shotgun metagenomic sequencing, and quantified microbiota-derived metabolites (NCT #04552834).
 Of the 71 patients, 39 survived and 32 died.
 Mortality was associated with increased representation of Proteobacteria in the fecal microbiota and decreased concentrations of fecal secondary bile acids and desaminotyrosine (DAT).
 A microbiome metabolic profile (MMP) that accounts for fecal secondary bile acids and desaminotyrosine concentrations was independently associated with progression of respiratory failure leading to mechanical ventilation.
 Our findings demonstrate that fecal microbiota composition and microbiota-derived metabolite concentrations can predict the trajectory of respiratory function and death in patients with severe SARS-Cov-2 infection and suggest that the gut-lung axis plays an important role in the recovery from COVID-19.

 [Source](https://doi.org/10.1038/s41467-022-34260-2)